CoinBuild/AmsterdamCoin/doc/build-unix.md

 * Non-executable Stack
     If the stack is executable then trivial stack based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, transfer should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+By default, amsterdamcoin should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

-    To verify that the stack is non-executable after compiling use: scanelf -e ./transfer
+    To verify that the stack is non-executable after compiling use: scanelf -e ./amsterdamcoin

     the output should contain:
     STK/REL/PTL